 Spanish and Latin American Studies

-A major in Spanish and Latin American Studies will develop your reading, writing, speaking and listening skills in Spanish.
+Spanish and Latin American Studies will develop your reading, writing, speaking and listening skills in Spanish.
 In addition to language studies, the beginners' units contain an introduction to Spanish and Latin American culture, politics and history.
 Senior language units can be taken together with separate 6 credit point courses which deal with the culture and history of Spain and Latin America in greater depth.